-- Did they have to move around the country in order to find work?
+- Did they have to move around the country to find work?

-Well the reason you’ve heard of Ancestry is because they have billions of records within their databases.
+Well, the reason you’ve heard of Ancestry is that they have billions of records within their databases.
 And I have found out so much about my ancestors through this very helpful resource.

 There are also census records available which you can access for free at FindMyPast.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post explaining to you what is US Labor Day all about.
 If you have any questions or comments then please leave a comment below.